diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 when we want to add the new member with the email provided by the user.
 Instead of making the typical http request we've been doing so far, we push the message `members:add` to the `channel` with the email as parameter.
 If we receiver an error we will dispatch it so it's displayed in the screen.
-Why aren't we handling the the case for a success response?
+Why aren't we handling the case for a success response?
 Because we are going to take a different approach, broadcasting the result to all the connected members.

 ### The BoardChannel